-Every week, the Creative team at FortyFour gathers together to hear a “creative inspiration” presentation from one of our designers or writers (this used to be in person, of course, but lately it’s been via Zoom).
-Art Director Monica Misiak recently gave a talk that warned us of the ways the internet can impose a sameness on design if we aren’t careful.
+Every week, the Creative team at FortyFour gathers together to hear a creative inspiration presentation from one of our designers or writers.
+Senior Designer Monica Misiak recently gave a talk that warned us of the ways the internet can reinforce laziness and impose a sameness on design if we aren’t careful.

 For example, take a look at these four popular brands’ logos from about ten years ago (at top) and then how their logos look today (bottom).